The spectra of Banach algebras of holomorphic functions on polydisk type domains: An isometric isomorphism between and

 \section{An isometric isomorphism between $\Ho^\infty (\D_X (\pmb{r}))$ and $\Ho^\infty (B_{c_0})$}

 We start with the following main result which can produce many examples of (bounded or unbounded) polydisk type domains $U$ of a Banach space for which $\Ho^\infty (U)$ is isometrically isomorphic to $\Ho^\infty (B_{c_0})$.
-Using the standard notation, let us denote by $P_n$ the canonical projection from $X$ onto the linear subspace spanned by $\{e_j : 1\leq j \leq n\}$ for each $n\in\mathbb{N}$.
+Using the standard notation, let us denote by $P_n$ the canonical projection from a Banach space $X$ with Schauder basis $(e_j)_{j=1}^{\infty}$ onto the linear subspace spanned by $\{e_j : 1\leq j \leq n\}$ for each $n\in\mathbb{N}$.